xenserver/dotnet-packages/README.md

   and Virtual Machine disk files (VHD, VDI, XVA, VMDK, etc);
 * SharpZipLib (v0.85.4)- a Zip, GZip, Tar and BZip2 library written entirely in C# for the .NET platform;
+* JsonSubTypes (v2.0.1) - a discriminated Json sub-type Converter
+  implementation for .NET
 * XML-RPC.NET (v2.5.0) - a library for implementing XML-RPC Services
   and clients in the .NET environment;
 * log4net (v2.0.15) - a library providing logging services for purposes